 In 2008 the Worthley Pond Association (WPA) started a program called LakeSmart.
 The purpose of LakeSmart is to provide information to shore land owners on how to manage and landscape their property to minimize water runoff that deposits soil and contaminants into the waters of Worthley Pond.
 The biggest contaminant is phosphorus which is a natural fertilizer that promotes unwanted aquatic plant life such as algae blooms.
 With 241 Worthley Pond shore land properties being actively used (55 year-round) there is plenty of opportunity for water to run into the pond.

 To help control water runoff, we asked the Oxford County Soil & Water Conservation District (OCSWCD) to provide technical assistance on how to best protect our pond and maintain property values.
 WPA made a decision to provide this expertise to landowners free of charge, using funds from our annual Golf Tournament.
-And, if a shoreline property needs some work in order for it to be considered “LakeSmart”, WPA provides an annual grant program matching 50% of costs for work done, up to $300, or a total reimbursement of $150 per landowner.

 How does it work?
 A landowner needs to contact Dave Clement, the WPA LakeSmart Coordinator, and fill out a questionnaire.
 A plan is then prepared with the landowner and Michele Windsor from the Oxford County Soil & Water Conservation District on what needs to be done: road, driveway, parking areas, structures and septic system, lawn, recreation areas, footpaths, shorefront and beach area.
 Once the landowner completes the work plan, a follow up evaluation is done and the property is designated a “LakeSmart Property.”
 Sometimes during the preparation of the plan, a landowner has already been doing work which immediately qualifies the property as LakeSmart certified.
 Once a property qualifies as “LakeSmart”, two signs are provided to the landowner and can be put on the property signifying it has met the LakeSmart criteria.

 Sometimes, for personal reasons, a landowner may not wish to follow all the recommendations but whatever is done helps improve pond water quality.
 Landowners often take several years to complete work and Michele is available to come back and answer questions at any time.
 She has many handouts and brochures available to show how to do recommended work.
-Also she has lists of plants for different soil types.
+She also has lists of plants for different soil types.

 What is the plan for 2017?
 The WPA LakeSmart Team has two goals:

 - Increase the number of LakeSmart certified properties from 33 to 45.
-This includes completing our “in progress” certifications and some new ones.
+This includes completing “in progress” certifications and some new ones.

 - Using the results of the 2016 Watershed Study as a guide, connect with 30 property owners and establish a LakeSmart plan for each of them that outlines what needs to be done to achieve LakeSmart status.